Small Business Debt Collections Made Easy

 If your company has only a couple of delinquent accounts each year and you are sensitive about maintaining positive customer relationships, trying to collect the debt yourself may be a good option.

 However, if you’re searching for tips on debt collection, you’re probably having an issue and may benefit from legal advice.

-A small business plan from LegalShield can help you improve your debt collection results in three main ways.
+A business plan from LegalShield can help you improve your debt collection results in three main ways.

 If you have a large number of delinquent accounts from debtors that are hard to reach, hiring a collection agency to handle the work might be a good option.

 However, if you have only a handful of larger debts to collect from customers that are easier to contact, collection agencies may not be your best option.
 Agencies take 25%-50% of the amount of the debt recovered and rogue collection agents repeatedly calling customers may tarnish your brand.